MicrosoftDocs/visualstudio-docs/docs/ide/step-5-add-enter-event-handlers-for-the-numericupdown-controls.md

   - "multiple"
 ---
 # Step 5: Add Enter event handlers for the NumericUpDown controls
-In the fifth part of this tutorial, you'll add `Enter` event handlers to make entering answers for quiz problems a little easier.
-This code will select and clear the current value in each `NumericUpDown` control as soon as the quiz taker chooses it and starts to enter a different value.
+In the fifth part of this tutorial, you'll add <xref:System.Windows.Forms.Control.Enter> event handlers to make entering answers for quiz problems a little easier.
+This code will select and clear the current value in each <xref:System.Windows.Forms.NumericUpDown> control as soon as the quiz taker chooses it and starts to enter a different value.

 > [!NOTE]
 >  This topic is part of a tutorial series about basic coding concepts.
 For an overview of the tutorial, see [Tutorial 2: Create a timed math quiz](../ide/tutorial-2-create-a-timed-math-quiz.md).